trueos/trueos-docs/trueos-handbook/introduction.rst

 This section is intended to list all known/longstanding issues with the
 |trueos| project:

-* Older AMD/ATI cards not supported in |trueos| yet.
+* **Older AMD/ATI cards:** These are not supported in |trueos| yet.
   There are several ongoing investigations, but no consistent solutions have been found yet.
-There are experimental drivers
-  `available <https://www.freebsd.org/cgi/man.cgi?query=radeon&sektion=4>`_,
-  but their effectiveness is (so far) inconsistent.
+There are experimental drivers `available <https://www.freebsd.org/cgi/man.cgi?query=radeon&sektion=4>`_, but their effectiveness is (so far) inconsistent.